syncfusion-content/ej2-react-docs/ej2-react/grid/paging.md

 By default, Pager will be rendered at the bottom of the Grid.
 You can also render the Pager at the top of the Grid by using the [`dataBound`](https://ej2.syncfusion.com/angular/documentation/api/grid/#databound) event.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/pager-cs5/app/index.jsx %}
+{% include code-snippet/grid/pager-cs5/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/pager-cs5/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/pager-cs5/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/pager-cs5/app/index.tsx %}
+{% include code-snippet/grid/pager-cs5/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}